 Fibromyalgia can affect the menstrual cycle.
 Periods may be heavier, and women may experience painful menstruation, which is called dysmenorrhea.

-Many women with fibromyalgia have no problems during pregnancy, but in some cases, pregnancy can worsen symptoms of the condition.
+Many women with fibromyalgia have no problems during pregnancy, but in some cases,

 Also, fibromyalgia can lead to heightened fatigue and mood swings, which are common in pregnancy.